rebelsky/csc322-jekyll/_dev/_handouts/academic-honesty.md

 assistance is assistance from (or to) anyone other than Professor Rebelsky (that's me).

-Illustrative Violations of Academic Honesty Policies
+Illustrative violations of academic honesty policies
 ----------------------------------------------------

 Fortunately, there are few instances I've observed in which students